-This hike starts via the easiest ascent to Hunter Mountain’s Fire Tower.
-From there, you can simply head back down the way you came.
-Or for a longer, tougher hike, you can hike down the far side and walk out via the Devil’s Path — with an optional side quest on the way to Southwest Hunter via an unmarked “herd path”.
+This loop hike over Hunter Mountain starts via the easiest ascent to the summit via the Spruceton trail.
+From there, you can simply turn around and head back down the way you came.
+Or for a longer, tougher hike, you can follow this route down the far side to walk out via the Devil’s Path — with an optional side quest to Southwest Hunter.

 Parking / Timing

 This was a solo sunrise hike with sunrise scheduled for 6:27 am.
 My hiking time formula projected 2h 30m to get to the summit, so I parked at the Hunter Mountain trailhead at 3:45am.
 As it was, the ascent was so easy, I managed to scoot up to the summit in just 1h 45m.